-The leaders were clearly taken aback by the onslaught of criticism, not merely from Republicans who feared - and rightly so - they were about to be consigned to permanent minority status, but from progressive, Democratic-oriented groups whose outrage ran so white hot they had no fear of laying into the party leadership in exceedingly blunt terms.
+The leaders were clearly taken aback by the onslaught of criticism, not merely from Republicans who legitimately feared they were about to be consigned to permanent minority status, but from progressive, Democratic-oriented groups who laid into party leadership in veryblunt terms.

 For Murphy, the leaders backing down was a bright spot for him in a year when such spots were rather rare.
-Two of his major agenda items - legalization of marijuana possession in small amounts for personal use and increasing the minimum wage to \$15 per hour - encountered unanticipated political pushback and won't be considered until sometime next year.
+Two of his major agenda items - - legalization of marijuana possession in small amounts and increasing the minimum wage to \$15 per hour - - encountered unanticipated political pushback and won't be considered until sometime next year.